Iron-E/nvim-highlite/README.md

 * you can define/modify variables once instead of messing around with potentially botched substitutions,
 * you can distribute a lean colorscheme, free from unnecessary logic,
-* you can distribute the source alongside the colorscheme, making it easy for your users to experiment and adapt *your* colorschemes to *their* needs,
+* you can distribute the source alongside the colorscheme, making it easy for your users to experiment and adapt *your* colorscheme to *their* needs,
 * you can focus on the design of your colorscheme rather than its implementation,
 * you can start working on new colorscheme ideas very easily.